 How much of an influence have you had in having strong female leads in the Marvel universe?

-Victoria: “…The Geena Davis Foundation has a tagline that says ‘if you can see it, you can be it.’
-So, for [my daughter] seeing me or her other mother or any other woman out there doing it, it’s what inspires her to be.
+Victoria: “…The Geena Davis Foundation has a tagline that says ‘if you can see it, you can be it.'
+So, for seeing me or her other mother or any other woman out there doing it, it's what inspires her to be.
 There was a time when she came home and she said I wanna be a boy.
 And I said, oh.
 And I thought, well, maybe we have to have this conversation.
 And then I thought why.
-‘Why would you wanna be a boy?’ [she said] they just have all the fun.’
+‘Why would you wanna be a boy?' they just have all the fun.'

 …Then she came back and she goes ‘but you’re like a change-maker … well, then, I guess I could be a girl.' … I said, ‘you can be whatever you wanna be.' …you know what I mean?
 It’s like sometimes there’s that feeling that is like you want to be like them, because they have something that you don’t and perhaps you can’t achieve.

-And so, the idea of getting out there and showing that you can is I think, by far, the most important thing… She [her daughter] goes to a school that is very mixed and really there’s every color of the rainbow in her school.
-And I think part of her feeling popular is because every kid there is super excited about Black Panther because they couldn’t see themselves before.
+And so, the idea of getting out there and showing that you can is I think, by far, the most important thing… She goes to a school that is very mixed and really there’s every color of the rainbow in her school.
+And I think part of her feeling popular is because every kid there is super excited about Black Panther because they couldn't see themselves before.
 And now they do.”

 Q: I’m sure you heard a lot of reaction to the film last night.
 Were those reactions something that you were expecting?

 Victoria: “…You know, none of the actors had seen the film.
 So, it was interesting talking to them at the second party that I went to that we had a chance to actually sit down and talk.
 And how they were like ‘wow.'
 And that’s really one of the things that they kept saying.
 Because they didn’t read the script.
 They don’t know what’s coming.
 They know a little bit of what happens or what doesn’t…